 A Specialist in oratorio repertoire, Dr. Diamond has performed the Evangelist in Bach’s St. John Passion with the Winter Park Bach Festival and Trinity Church at Wall Street.
 He has also performed the Evangelist in Bach’s St. Mathew Passion with the Richmond Symphony, Trinity Church at Wall Street and Winter Park Bach Festival.
 Recent engagements include Bach’s St. Mathew Passion, Handel’s Messiah, and Xerxes with the Richmond Symphony, Haydn’s Paukenmesse with the Charleston Symphony, Bach’s Magnificat with the Nashville Chamber Orchestra, Orff’s Carmina Burana with the Fort Wayne Philharmonic, Spokane Symphony and Greenville Symphony and Benjamin Britten’s War Requiem with the Bangor Symphony.
 Diamond’s performance repertoire includes works by Cavalli, Monteverdi, Bach, Handel, Haydn, Mozart, Beethoven, Schubert, Rossini, Berlioz, Orff, Bartok, Janacek and Britten with symphony orchestras across the United States and Canada.

-Dr. Diamond completed his Bachelors of Music Degree from Westminster Choir College in Princeton, NJ in 1991.
-He received his Masters and Doctorate degrees from the University of Cincinnati’s College Conservatory of Music between 1993 and 2004.
+Dr. Diamond completed his Bachelor of Music from Westminster Choir College in Princeton, NJ in 1991.
+He received his Master's and Doctorate degrees from the University of Cincinnati’s College Conservatory of Music between 1993 and 2004.
 While attending Westminster, Diamond sang as a soloist under the baton of the late Leonard Bernstein.
 Diamond travels as a guest recitalist and presents his lecture “Singing With Purpose” at universities across the United States and Canada.